-Next stop on your 4 day London itinerary is braving the part of the city most popular with the city, but a must-see for any London trip – Westminster.
+Next stop during your four days in London is braving the part of the city most popular with visitors, but a must-see for any London trip – Westminster.

 We’re going to go full tourist for this part of your London trip.
 Some things in London aren’t worth doing, but these options most certainly are.

 Things to do on day four of your 4 day London itinerary

 When you think of London, one of the icons that readily comes to mind is probably the clock tower of the Houses of Parliament, known colloquially as Big Ben.